Princes Risborough to Wendover walk

 - Some 45 metres beyond where these ways merge, by a four-armed footpath sign, ignore the South Bucks Way to your right and carry straight on up the Ridgeway footpath.

 - In 250 metres you come to a three-armed footpath sign, more or less at the top of the hill, a potentially muddy patch.
-Leave the Ridgeway Path here, which goes left [!] unless you wish to head direct to the Boer War Monument on Coombe Hill, by-passing Dunsmoor Village, in which case turn left here [!] and carry straight on, following the footpath sign, on a car-wide track, your direction 65°.
+Leave the Ridgeway Path here, which goes left [!] unless you wish to head direct to the Boer War Monument on Coombe Hill, by-passing Dunsmore Village, in which case turn left here and follow the directions which follow

-- Carry on, soon downwards, through woods, ignoring ways off.
+- The Main route via Dunsmore Village continues as follows : carry on, soon downwards, through woods, ignoring ways off.
 In 450 metres you ignore a footpath that crosses yours, staying on your car-wide track.
 In 300 metres ignore a footpath up to your left.
 Go down past the brick and flint wall to a house and stables on your left hand side, to go over an access road, at a three-armed path sign.

-- Carry straight on, along a signposted footpath uphill, over a stile, your direction 70°, on a grassy way between fences.
-Then go over a stile into a field, following the path half left to the next stile.
+- Carry straight on, along a signposted footpath uphill, over a stile, your direction 70°, on a narrow path between fences.
+Then go over a stile into a field, following the path half left and uphill to the next stile.
 Go over this stile and head uphill on a clear path across a field towards its upper left-hand corner which you exit over a stile just to the left of an electricity pylon, onto a car road.